reahl/reahl/reahl-doc/doc/component/setup.cfg.rst

 .. note::

-   Only other components required should be listed here.
+   Only requirements that are themselves components should be listed here.
 Other packages that are not themselves components can be omitted even if that version used to depend on them.

    Components should be versioned using semantic versioning, hence these requirements should always be specified